-Manchester is on the move as a smart global city
+Transport in Manchester is on the move, making it a smart global city

 Manchester’s destination as one of the world’s truly ‘smart’ cities is no more evident than in its transport system – one which is already linked to property investment success.
 And in this arena, the CityVerve project is delivering on what it promises: to consult with the public, meet the challenges of a rapidly growing population, and provide solutions to create a more accessible city for residents, commuters, and visitors.